fernandeslucas94/desafio-up-tech/README.md

 ### This project are being developed for the Up!Tech program from Riachuelo!

 ##
-The purpose is to develop a Checkout screen for a ecommerce
+The purpose is to develop a checkout screen for a ecommerce